 - Mix in the pumpkin and applesauce until the consistency is that of brownie batter; fold in chocolate chips.

 - Bake for about 50-60 minutes, depending on your oven and your idea of perfect pumpkin bread consistency.
-I would say let cool before eating, but this is so good I wouldn’t blame you for eating it straight outta the oven.
-With a healthy slab of butter, of course.
+I would say let cool before eating, but this is so good I wouldn’t blame you for eating it straight out of the oven.
+With a slab of butter, of course.